-Approved 11/14/96; edited 1/2017
+Approved 11/14/96; edited 1/2017; edited 4/26/23

-After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved degree audit and registered for four to six hours of 499 Master's Thesis, the student is required to maintain continuous registration until the deposit of the final thesis on ProQuest and approval of the final thesis in the Graduate School.
+After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved degree audit and registered for four to six hours of 499 Master's Thesis, the student is required to maintain continuous registration until the submission of all final deposit materials to the Graduate School.
 The requirement for continuous registration may be fulfilled by maintaining registration of 1 hour of 499 each semester through the semester of degree completion.
 Students registering for less than 9 credit hours in fall or spring, or less than 6 credit hours in summer, will not have the insurance fee automatically assessed.
-See the Health Insurance website

-(http://healthservices.illinoisstate.edu/insurance/) for further information
+See the Health Insurance website (http://healthservices.illinoisstate.edu/insurance/) for further information